dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 ## Ensure the DS record is removed

-If you switched DNS providers and have DNSSEC enabled, you must [remove the current DS record first](/articles/ds-records-changing-dns).
+If you switched DNS providers and had DNSSEC enabled, you must [remove the previous DS record first](/articles/ds-records-changing-dns).

 If you transferred your domain from another registrar where you had DNSSEC enabled, you may need to [contact us](https://dnsimple.com/contact) to have the DS record removed.